avdr/avdr.github.io/_posts/2013-11-10-cohort-analysis.markdown

 Picture of a table

+As you can see from the above example, the retention rate decays with time.
+Usually, there is a sharp drop off in the first few days as some users who were just trying the product fail to come back.
+The graph starts flattening in a few weeks and eventually plateaus.
+This final level consists of users that have become *hooked*: they have established a habit pattern to keep coming back to the product.
+These are your most interesting users.

-Cohorts can be used to track any metric of importance: app visits, number of shares, dollars spent, and so on.
-The cohort themselves can be grouped by any interesting characteristic: users coming from an ad channel, in a particular demographic, who have crossed some milestone in the app, etc.
+Cohorts can be used to track any metric of importance: app visits, number of likes, dollars spent, and so on.
+The cohort themselves can be formed using any interesting characteristic: users coming from an ad channel, in a particular demographic, who have crossed some milestone in the app, etc.

 Analytics platforms such as [Mixpanel](http://mixpanel.com) and [KissMetrics](http://kissmetrics.com) offer cohort analysis capabilities.
 There are also more specialized solutions such as [RJMetrics](http://rjmetrics.com).